Skip to main content

 3. Paste the NFT contract address

-4. Set the minimum quantity (defaults to 1)
+4. Set the minimum quantity required

 Example